keithy/devops-cove/CRUSH.md

 - **Error Handling**: Standard patterns for each language
 - **Formatting**: Consistent with each project's ecosystem
 - In documentation the keywords listed in ./polperro/docs/ideas.md should be italizised.
+- In github actions put an empty line between steps.

 ## Project Structure
 - '/harbour-master' - Git submodule (defines shared workflows)